JesseStimpson/livesecret/README.md

 When you author a secret, you choose the expiration period for all the information stored on the server (ciphertext, iv, and metadata).
 After the expiration period, all this information will be deleted from the server database.
-If a user visits the URL for this secret after the expiration, they will receive a 404 Not Found error page.
-The default link expiration is 1 hour.
+If a user visits the URL for this secret after the expiration, they will be informed that the secret does not exist.

 ### Admin view
 The author of the secret can perform a limited set of actions on the secret after creation.
 This